A Guide to Engagement Rings

 The design choices with a gold engagement ring are often greater as it is a malleable metal, meaning it can be made into delicate jewellery designs with a lot more detail than some of the alternatives.
 It is, however, important to consider the purity of the gold as the more pure the metal is, the more likely it is to get damaged.
 Opting for a 9ct gold ring will allow for a durable ring that is perfect for everyday wear.

-While diamonds are the most traditional stone when it comes to an engagement ring, there are several other options on the market that can create an engagement ring just as sparkling and beautiful.
+While diamonds are the most traditional stone when it comes to an engagement ring, there are several other gemstone engagement ring options on the market that can create a ring just as sparkling and beautiful.
 From emeralds to opals, choose an engagement ring that will fit your bride or groom-to-be’s personality and style perfectly.

 Emerald Engagement Rings